Vikas0693/kudvenkat-AngularCrud/project-readme.md

-    f)we are loosing params on nextEmployee so keep them lets set preserve programatically Video 52: Reading query params using queryParamMap of activated route a)snapshot and observable in both ways we can read data
+    f)we are loosing params on nextEmployee so keep them lets set preserve programatically Video 52: Reading query params using queryParamMap of activated route a)snapshot and observable in both ways we can read data Video 53: Create observable from an array and using rxjs/delay to imitate n/w latency a)*since on subscribe to observable we are setting to employees and in next few instructions we are assigning it to filteredEployees which we use to display and subscribe works asynchronously , it doesn't work